zapier/zapier-platform/packages/cli/docs/cli.md

 **Usage**: `zapier build`

-This command does the following steps:
+This command does the following:

 * Creates a temporary folder

 * Copies all code into the temporary folder

 * Adds an entry point: `zapierwrapper.js`

 * Generates and validates app definition.

 * Detects dependencies via browserify (optional, on by default)

 * Zips up all needed `.js` files.
 If you want to include more files, add a "includeInBuild" property (array with strings of regexp paths) to your `.zapierapprc`.

 * Moves the zip to `build/build.zip` and `build/source.zip` and deletes the temp folder

 This command is typically followed by `zapier upload`.